ClaytonWas/Tuned-In/README.md

 - ✅ Fast, local processing

 ### API Integration
 The extension requires a [Spotify API endpoint](https://github.com/ClaytonWas/tuned-in-api) to search for tracks.
-You'll need to:
+If you want to recreate a similar extension you'll need to:
 1. Set up a Spotify Developer account
 2. Deploy the provided API endpoint
 3. Configure the API URL in the extension